Miami’s billion-dollar art fair becomes platform for selling everything

 The New York Times is hosting a luxury conference with speakers including designer Diane von Furstenberg along with the chief executives of watchmaker Audemars Piguet and Neiman Marcus Group.
 Tickets for the sold-out, three-day event at the posh Mandarin Oriental went for $4,250.

-Art Basel organizers, once leery of the carpet baggers, now embrace the activity on its fringes.
+Art Basel organisers, once leery of the carpet baggers, now embrace the activity on its fringes.

 "Anyone who is a serious member of the creative class who's in town is going to come into our fair.
 We’re getting a lot of request from CEOs and CMOs (chief marketing officers) who’ve never come to the fair," said Art Basel director Marc Spiegler.